Minimum Atom-Bond Sum-Connectivity Index of Trees With a Fixed Order and/or Number of Pendent Vertices

 \baselineskip=0.30in

-Let $d_u$ be the degree of a vertex $u$ of a graph.
+Let $d_u$ be the degree of a vertex $u$ of a graph $G$.
 The atom-bond sum-connectivity (ABS) index of a graph $G$ is the sum of the numbers $(1-2(d_v+d_w)^{-1})^{1/2}$ over all edges $vw$ of $G$.
-This paper gives the characterization of the graphs possessing the minimum ABS index among all trees of a fixed number of pendent vertices.
-The problem of determining graphs possessing the minimum ABS index in the class of all trees of a fixed order and number of pendent vertices is also addressed, and a partial solution to this problem is provided. \ where $d_v$ and $d_w$ denote the degrees of the vertices $v$ and $w$ of $G$, respectively, and $E(G)$ is the set of edges of $G$.
+This paper gives the characterization of the graph possessing the minimum ABS index in the class of all trees of a fixed number of pendent vertices; the star is the unique extremal graph in the mentioned class of graphs.
+The problem of determining graphs possessing the minimum ABS index in the class of all trees with $n$ vertices and $p$ pendent vertices is also addressed; such extremal trees have the maximum degree $3$ when $n\ge 3p-2\ge7$, and the balanced double star is the unique such extremal tree for the case $p=n-2$.\ where $d_v$ and $d_w$ denote the degrees of the vertices $v$ and $w$ of $G$ respectively, and $E(G)$ denotes the set of edges of a graph $G$.
 It is believed that the connectivity index is the most-studied topological index (in both theoretical and applied aspects) \cite{Gutman-13}.
 Detail about the study of the connectivity index can be found in the survey papers \cite{Li-MATCH-08,Randic-01}, books \cite{new1,new3}, and related papers cited therein.

 Because of the success of the connectivity index, many modified versions of this index have been introduced in the literature.
 The atom-bond connectivity (ABC) index \cite{Estrada-98,Estrada-08} and the sum-connectivity (SC) index \cite{Zhou-JMC-09} are among the well-studied modified versions of the connectivity index.
 The ABC and SC indices of a graph are defined as